cah-douglas-short/mac-ansible/README.md

 ===========

 I use this project to configure my macOS the way I like it.
 That way I can wipe and re-install with less effort.
-See my

 Getting Started
 ---------------